kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## The First Generation: Word2Vec

-Word2Vec learned by prediction.
+Word2Vec learned by prediction
-Skip-gram: predict neighbors from a target word.
+Skip-gram: predict neighbors from a target word
-CBOW: predict target from neighbors.
+CBOW: predict target from neighbors
 Vectors reflect co-occurrence statistics

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.